WojciechT95/World_of_warcraft_battlegrouds_analysis/README.md

 ## Technologies Used

-**MySQL** used for data modeling : Used for structured querying and data manipulation to prepare the dataset for visualization.
+**MySQL** used for structured querying allowing to find answers to questions asked of the data.

 ## Insights and Conclusions